assignments ENGL344 Young Adult Literature: Flash Memoir: YA Edit

 For this very brief assignment, I am asking you to write a short, personal essay--flash nonfiction--about the books that have meant something to you as a young person and to identify the ways they've shaped you as a reader, writer, thinker, student, human, etc. The point is to zero in on a memory of reading a specific text that you can point to and say, this, this is the moment where I "got" why reading really can change the world in general and how it changed me very specifically.

-You will have the chance to draft, get feedback, and revise your 500 words in class on 23 February 2021 with your reading journal/book club group mates, and you will email me a copy the following week.
+You will have the chance to draft, get feedback, and revise your 500 words with your reading journal/book club group mates, and you will email me a copy the following week.
 I will post all of our flash memoirs to our class website.

 Details